Togohogo1-Archive/joshgone-music/docs/basic.md

 - Author must be connected to a voice channel

-[^3]: <https://docs.python.org/3/library/string.html#string.printable> for more information.
-Put simply, it should be safely displayed and printed as human-readable text.
+[^3]:  Put simply, it should be safely displayed and printed as human-readable text.
+Click <a href=https://docs.python.org/3/library/string.html#string.printable target="_blank">here</a> for more information.

 ??? tip